HIST 396 Research Assistant for History (1-3 S.H.)

 Recently, SUNY Oneonta expanded its long-standing partnership with the New York State Historical Association (Cooperstown, NY).
 Founded in 1899, NYSHA is one of the oldest institutions devoted to the study of New York States's history.
 As a result of this partnership, members of the Department of History (Dr. Thomas D. Beal, Dr. Danny Noorlander, Dr. Susan Goodier, and Dr. William Walker of the Cooperstown Graduate Program) serve as editors for New York History: A Quarterly Journal.

 Now in its ninety-third year of publication, New York History is the only publication of its kind devoted to the history of New York State.
 SUNY Oneonta's partnership with NYSHA is unique; no other SUNY College has a history department that sponsors such a well-known and highly respected journal.
 Most importantly, serving as co-sponsors of the journal positions the Department of History as a center for the research, study and publication of works on New York State history.
 The partnership between the New York State Historical Association and the Department of History provides exciting opportunities for history majors.

-Currently (spring 2016), five students work as Research Assistants for New York History.
+Up to five students work as Research Assistants each semester for New York History.